Which of the Following Is a Misconception? — How to Spot the Wrong Idea Before It Trips You Up

 2. Check the Source

 Ask yourself: who is saying this?
-A reputable scientific journal, a popular Instagram influencer, or a random comment thread?
+On top of that, a reputable scientific journal, a popular Instagram influencer, or a random comment thread?
 The credibility of the source is the first filter.

 - High credibility – Peer‑reviewed research, government health agencies.